roman-marxists/marxet/README.md

 A platform for trading goods &amp; services

 ## Introduction
-This project was a brief 2-week sprint where our team tried to complete an MVP for an external client.
+This project was a brief 2-week sprint where our team *completed* an MVP for an external client.

 ## Meet the app
 What problem does it solve?
 Who uses it?